nenadmiladin/project-x/README.md

 A Terraform showcase file for the deploymnet of an Artifactory VM on a preexisting infrastructure can be found here: *project-x/terraform/artifactory.tf*

+# Infrastructure Overview:

+Artifactory OSS was used, so no docker registry was available and Dockerhub was used instead.

 http://52.190.44.102/ - Kubernetes Cluster Azure Vote App